myncepu/tap4-ai-webui/README.md

 <a href="https://www.buymeacoffee.com/tap4ai0o" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-If you are interested in the project, please add my WeChat: helloleo2023, note: "tap4 ai open source"
+If you are interested in the project, please add my WeChat: helloleo2023, note: "QuickTools AI open source"

 ## Deployment Instructions

-### Deploying Tap4 AI Crawler
+### Deploying QuickTools AI Crawler

-See [Tap4 AI Crawler](https://github.com/6677-ai/tap4-ai-crawler) for details.
+See [QuickTools AI Crawler](https://github.com/6677-ai/tap4-ai-crawler) for details.
 After deployment, you can use the platform's domain name or a custom domain name as the API interface for generating AI tool web page content (e.g., https://{crawler_domain}/site/crawl, where {crawler_domain} is your specific domain name).